pmprosociety/authcompanion/README.md

 ### auth/auth/logout

 Description: Only the user's refresh token will be invalidated using this route.
-Authorization tokens are still valid for the period of their expiration and not impacted.
-The UI responsible for implementation of these APIs should remove the Authorization token from the application memory and require the user to login to recieve a token.
+Authorization tokens are still valid for the period of their expiration date.
+The UI responsible for implementation of these APIs should remove the Authorization token from the application memory and require the user to login to recieve a new token.

 **GET** Request Body: None Required